jupegarnica/garn-validator/README.md

 ### AsyncFunction & GeneratorFunction

-`AsyncFunction` and `GeneratorFunction` constructors are not in the global scope of any of the 3 JS environments (node, browser or node).
+`AsyncFunction` and `GeneratorFunction` constructors are not in the global scope of any of the three JS environments (node, browser or deno).
 If you need to check an async function or a generator you can import them from garn-validator.

 > Note: Async functions and generators are not normal function, so it will fail against Function constructor